jayelm/broader-metaphor/README.md

 - `classify.py` is the main XGBoost classification script.
 - `extract_*.py` are the scripts used to generate classification features.

+Each folder has a corresponding README with more details.

+## Dependencies

 Most of this codebase was tested with Python 3.6 and the following
 dependencies: